justinleetyler/justinleetyler.github.io/catalog.md

 781.64 RYB -- Rybak, Alexander. -- No Boundaries. -- S.l.: Art, 2010. -- on 1 external hard drive. -- Title from Compact Disk.

 651 SAF -- Saffady, William. -- Records and information management. -- Lenexa, Kansas : ARMA International, c2004. -- x, 218 p. -- ISBN 1931786178

-025.3 SAH -- Sahli, Nancy A. -- Interpretation and application of the AMC format. -- on 1 external hard drive. -- File name: (8445.pdf) -- DBID 8445. -- IN American Archivists. -- Vol. 49, no. 1 (Winter 1986)

 100 SAM -- Samuelson, Scott. -- The deepest human life. -- Chicago and London: The University of Chicago Press, c2014. -- xiv, 216 p. -- ISBN 9780226130385.
 >  Read 2015-10.
 Grade B. -- Religion is built on authority, which could be wrong.
 Science is built on the senses, which could be wrong.
 Mathematics and logic are built on reason, which could be wrong. -p.
 86 -q -- ... a few things become clear beyond all doubt to al-Ghazali: first, God is real; second, at our innermost point we are connected to God (in other words, the soul is immortal); and third, od wants something of us, namely, for us to be and do good. -p.
 89 -q -- Once you accept that pleasure and pain are the ultimate guides to action... -p.
 87 -q -- ... derangement of the sences... -p.
 89 -q -- Admittedly, when discussing immersion in the divine, we're in far over our heads. -p.
 91 -q -- We're presented with a paradox that is an invitation to the inmost experience of the universe.
 We're presented with a holy poem. -p.
 94 -q -- ... the final moment involves turning to ritual practice in order to sustain in our fallible lives the infinate truth that we're been entrusted with.
 In the case of love, this tends to mean marriage. -p.
 94 -q -- Science in the yellow snowmobile helmet will neer be able to enter into what being alive is about. -p.
 96 -q -- What is philosophy or religion - or human life for that matter - but the attempt to relate to the meaningful hugeness revealed in such experiences without sounding or acting like a total fool, at our best with a touch of style? -p.
 98 -q -- It occurs to him [Descartes] that the support beam of almost all our beliefs is the senses. he first muted doubt 9the doubt of the first meditation builds into a kind of intellectual crescendo) is that the senses sometimes deceives us: for instance, we see water on the road, which proves in actuality to be a mirage. -p.
 103 -q -- In the beginning stages of human life, we accept the basis of culture on authority.
 Then, when we go deeper into the ultimate, we find that reason blanks at its sunlight intensity, and we must utilize the mirrors of myth, symbol, and ritual to picture it.
 Certainly, this usual relationship to the divine still holds to picture it. -p.
 116 -q -- Pascal sums up our condition in three words: 'Inconstancy, bordom, anxiety' - a striking outline of the problem of being human. -p.
 122 -q -- 'Wretchedness' is Pascal's shorthand for that part of the human condition he analyzes with the terms 'anxiety,' 'diversion,' 'bordom,' 'inconstancy,' and 'vanity. -p.
 127 -q -- A sensible religion is absurd because human nature is anything but sensible. -- In short, Pascal thinks that Christianity, the most scandalous of all religions, is our only hope.
 Islam and Judaism makes too much sense.
 I can only imagine what he would have made of Unitarianism. -p.
 133 -q -- 'Man's greatness comes from knowing he is wretched,' in Pascal's fine phrase.
 We stand a much better chance of winning hte forgiveness game than the law game.
 Yet forgiveness can take place only within a context of the law. -p.
 134 -q -- Christianity is, as I said, a religion that stretches credulity.
 To be a Christian is to belive any number of paradoxes: that true morality appears in the context of immorality, that god is human, that power is expressed in suffering, and that this human God, uttering the famous cry of abandonment on the cross, is something of an athiest. -p.
 135 -q